studian/RoboND-HW02-Kinematics-Project/writeup_template.md

 ![alt text][image8]

-* Using this table we were able to construct the individual transform matrices, which are shown below:
+* Using this table I was able to construct the individual transform matrices, which are shown below:

 ![alt text][image13]

-* Then, using them we can calculate the total transform between the base link and the end-effector which is denoted by the variable T0_7 and is shown below.
+* Then, using them I can calculate the total transform between the base link and the end-effector which is denoted by the variable T0_7 and is shown below.

 ```python
 T0_7 = ((((((T0_1 * T1_2) * T2_3) * T3_4) * T4_5) * T5_6) * T6_7)